Annual organic growth of 4–5 per cent over the course of a business cycle.

 Net debt of less than 3.0 times adjusted EBITDA in the medium term.

-The goal is to maintain a high level of customer satisfaction over time (customer satisfaction score) ≥70.
+The goal is to maintain a high level of customer satisfaction over time (Customer Satisfaction Index) ≥70.

 The goal is to reduce the company’s TRIFR (total recorded injury frequency rate) to ≤3.5 by 2025.

-The goal is to maintain a high level of employee motivation (employee motivation score) ≥70.
+The goal is to maintain a high level of employee motivation (Employee Motivation Index) ≥70.

 The goal is a 50/50 gender balance at management level.

-The proportion of women in managerial positions is 49.5 per cent across the company as a whole, which is well in line with the company’s goal.
+Across the company as a whole, the proportion of women in managerial positions is 51 per cent – a figure that has remained stable and is in line with the company’s goal.

 Coor is working to reduce its emissions of greenhouse gases.
-Our goal is to reduce our Scope 1 and 2 emissions under the global Greenhouse Gas Protocol framework by 50 per cent by 2025 compared with our newly established baseline.
+Our goal is to reduce our Scope 1 and 2 emissions under the global Greenhouse Gas Protocol framework by 50 per cent by 2025 compared with our baseline year 2018.